jameslawler/notes/docs/portuguese/verbs/irregular/dizer.md

 ## Writing Prompts

-1. Escreva um diálogo de conto curto com duas pessoas conversando.
+1. Escreva um diálogo de conto curto com duas pessoas a conversar.
 Write a short story dialog with two people talking to each other.
 2. O que você costuma dizer antes de fazer uma refeição?
 What do you typically say before eating a meal?
 3. O que você diria a alguém sobre seu livro favorito?
 What would you tell someone about your favourite book?